martin-beran/netaddr_calc/README.md

 # Network address calculator

-Various function for IPv4, IPv6, and Ethernet addresses
+Various functions for IPv4, IPv6, and MAC (Ethernet) addresses

+It is implemented in pure shell, without running any external commands.

+Tested on Ubuntu 19.10 in `/bin/sh` and `busybox sh`, on FreeBSD in `/bin/sh`.